singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 If you want to find out more about Broccoli Taco, head over to [Broccoli Taco's web page](http://broccoli-taco.com/) before trying it out in this step-by-step guide or check out the detailed documentation [here](http://broccoli-taco.com/).

-*Please note that this guide assumes you have node and npm installed!*
+*Please note that this guide assumes you have node installed!*

 Reportedly broccoli-taco is having issues with newer versions of node, so we switched to 0.12.2, after checking that it's availble on [netlify's build image](https://github.com/netlify/build-image/blob/master/Dockerfile#L125).
 This image file is invaluable in determining how you build in a given project, as it defines what versions of the various package managers are available.